 A larger industrial broom is also helpful if you have to keep outside patios or garages swept.

 How much you can make cleaning vacation rental cleaning services

 Vacation rentals do take longer to clean than recurring residential house cleaning does.
 Not because the cleaning is harder, but because of the time to replace the linens and restock supplies.

 Because of this, the cleaning services will cost slightly more than what can be charged for recurring house cleaning services.
 Vacation rental cleaning fees can range from $75 – $200 per clean.
 This depends on the size of the home and the scope of the cleaning.
 If you are expected to stock paper products and soups, you will add the cost of the restocking to your cleaning price.
 It is normal to charge a flat fee for this.
 For example, $10 to restock toilet paper, and $5 to restock soap.

 How to market for residential house cleaning services

 To market your vacation rental cleaning business, you will target realtors who specialize in managing vacation rentals.
 Like move-in/move-out cleanings, you will be working more with realtors than with homeowners.

-To find individual rental owners, such as those listed on AirBnB you can list your business on listing site such as TurnOverBnB.
+To find individual rental owners, such as those listed on Airbnb you can list your business on a listing site such as TurnOverBnB.

 Sign up for our FREE resource library filled with forms to help you with pricing, sample client forms, house cleaning business checklists, expense and income tracking forms, and more.